CYBUTEK/KerbalEconomy/Output/Readme.txt

 settings file with all values that are adjustable.
   - Cost Ratio (for something other than default difficulties).
   - Ledger sizing (width/height).
-  - Science points (available to change only in pre-0.22).

 CREDITS & LICENSE